KSSWSept20/tp/docs/DeveloperGuide.md

    a.
 Prerequisites: The user is viewing the archived list.
 There is at least 1 person in the archived list.

    b.
 Test case: `archive 1`<br>
-   Expected: Result display shows error message: “This command can only be used while viewing the active contacts list.”
+   Expected: Result display shows error message: `This command can only be used while viewing the active contacts list`.
 No person is archived.

 ### Unarchiving a person
 1. Unarchiving a person while viewing the archived list